The demands of the season can take a major toll on our overall health. Here are a few tips to help you stay healthy all season long.

 The holiday festivities can take a serious toll on our gastrointestinal health.
 During the last weeks of the year, cases of heartburn greatly increase, often because of overeating, indulging in rich, greasy foods, eating too late or too quickly, or because of increased alcohol consumption.
 While most cases aren't serious, it can cause pain and discomfort.
 Practice moderation and try to avoid problem foods.

+Luis Sandoval, MD, is a board-certified psychiatrist and family medicine specialist at the Kaiser Permanente Santa Ana Medical Offices.
 Dr. Sandoval's comprehensive treatment approach focuses on an individual's total health: mind, body and spirit.
 He believes that by identifying and addressing underlying causes, implementing healthy lifestyle changes, psychotherapy, and taking medication when necessary, he can determine the best treatment plan and work with his patients to restore their emotional and mental well-being.